 The First Years Potty System features a design that grows with your child.
 It has a detachable seat that can be put on an adult toilet if needed, or it can also be used as a stool to stand on.
 The seat has a soft foam ring and a high splash guard to avoid spills.

 The lift-out pot under the seat can be easily removed and cleaned.
 The First Years Potty System also has a handle for a pretend flush.

 Except for the cushiony top, the potty is entirely made of plastic.

-Safety And Comfort
+1. Safety And Comfort

-Cleaning And Usage
+4. Cleaning And Usage

 Frequently Asked Questions

-A well balanced potty toilet will ensure that the toilet does not tip over when your child starts moving around as all toddlers do!
-Lastly, make sure the toilet bowl is easy to detach and is easy to clean under running water.
+Make sure the toilet bowl is easy to detach and is easy to clean under running water.
 Keep in mind that some models have a detachable bowl whereas other models don’t and that would mean you would need to wash the entire potty toilet every time.
 Also, look for models that have a flush as that will help instill good habits in your toddler from an early age.